tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 *How is change redirected to the multisig P2SH?*

-Bitcoin transactions can have multiple recipients, and one of the recipients of the funds from a P2SH multisig transaction can be the the original `P2SHAddress`, thus sending change back to itself.
-Circular payments to the same addresses are allowed, but it will suffer from a lack of confidentiality.
-Another way to do this would be to create a new `redeemScript` with a new set of public keys every time a P2SH multisig transaction is done to collect the change, but this will be more complex to manage [[4]].
+Bitcoin transactions can have multiple recipients, and one of the recipients of the funds from a P2SH multisig transaction can be the original `P2SHAddress`, thus sending change back to itself.
+Circular payments to the same addresses are allowed, but they will suffer from a lack of confidentiality.
+Another way to do this would be to create a new `redeemScript` with a new set of public keys every time a P2SH multisig transaction is done to collect the change, but this would be more complex to manage [[4]].

 ### Security of the Mimblewimble Blockchain

+A [Mimblewimble](../mimblewimble-1/MainReport.md) blockchain relies on two complementary aspects to provide security:
+[Pederson Commitments](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments)
-A [Mimblewimble](../mimblewimble-1/MainReport.md) blockchain relies on two complimenting aspects to provide security; [Pederson Commitments](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments) and range proofs (in the form of [Bulletproof range proofs](../../cryptography/bulletproofs-and-mimblewimble/MainReport.md)).
+and range proofs (in the form of [Bulletproof range proofs](../../cryptography/bulletproofs-and-mimblewimble/MainReport.md)).
-Pederson Commitments provide perfectly hiding and computationally binding commitments, i.e. the confidentiality aspect, and range proofs provide assurance that the currency cannot be inflated and that 3<sup>rd</sup> parties cannot lock away ones funds.
-Since Mimblewimble commitments are totally confidential and that ownership cannot be proofed, anyone can try to spend or mess with unspent coins embedded in those commitments.
-Fortunately any new UTXO requires a range proof, and this is impossible to create if the input commitment cannot be opened.
+Pederson Commitments provide perfectly hiding and computationally binding commitments, i.e. the confidentiality aspect.
+Range proofs provide assurance that the currency cannot be inflated and that third parties cannot lock away one's funds.
+Since Mimblewimble commitments are totally confidential and ownership cannot be proved, anyone can try to spend or mess with unspent coins embedded in those commitments.
+Fortunately, any new UTXO requires a range proof, and this is impossible to create if the input commitment cannot be opened.

 The role that Bulletproof range proofs play in securing the blockchain can be demonstrated as follows.
 Let
 $ C\_a(v\_1 , k\_1) $ be the "closed" input UTXO commitment from Alice that a bad actor, Bob, is trying to lock away by adding an additional blinding factor $ k\_{x} $ to the commitment.
-(See [Appendix A](#appendix-a-notation-used) for all notation used.)
-A valid Mimblewimble transaction would have the following form
+(Refer to [Appendix A](#appendix-a-notation-used) for all notation used.)
+A valid Mimblewimble transaction would have the following form:
 $$
 \begin{aligned}
 C\_{locked}(v\_1 , k\_1 + k\_x) - C\_a(v\_1 , k\_1) - C\_{fee}(v\_2 , k\_2) + fee &= (\mathbf{0}) \\\\